nirconium-dev/nirconium/README.md

 - CachyOS-v3 kernel with v3 cpu optimizations and the Bore scheduler

+- The default GNOME app suite for all your basic needs (including OBS for recording stuffs)

 - Foot terminal for a blazing-fast TUI experience along with Oh-My-Posh for looks

 - Flatpak/AppImage support OOTB with Bazaar/Warehouse (software store, flatpak manager) and Gear Lever (AppImage manager)